Aviatrix Controller Security for SAML auth based VPN Deployment¶

 Forward: << Select the recently created Target Group >>

-Controller’s security group for 443 must allow from Loadbalancer’s internal IP address which can be usually VPC CIDR
+Controller’s security group for 443 must allow from Loadbalancer’s internal IP address which can be usually VPC CIDR and also the Gateways public IP

-(Optional) To Block general access:
+To Block general access: